usmanahmad11/Spring25-NodeJS/Node JS Simple Application/Step 3: Creating an Admin Panel.md

 ## Conclusion

 You've now created an admin panel for your web application using Node.js, Express, and MongoDB.
 This includes serving static files, handling user authentication, and performing CRUD operations.
-You can expand and customize this further based on your needs.